VictoriaMetrics/VictoriaMetrics/README.md

 ```

 Note that every JSON object must be written in a single line, e.g. all the newline chars must be removed from it.
+[/api/v1/import](#how-to-import-data-in-json-line-format) handler doesn't accept JSON lines longer than the value
-Every line length is limited by the value passed to `-import.maxLineLen` command-line flag (by default this is 10MB).
+passed to `-import.maxLineLen` command-line flag (by default this is 10MB).

 It is recommended passing 1K-10K samples per line for achieving the maximum data ingestion performance at [/api/v1/import](#how-to-import-data-in-json-line-format).
 Too long JSON lines may increase RAM usage at VictoriaMetrics side.

+[/api/v1/export](#how-to-export-data-in-json-line-format) handler accepts `max_rows_per_line` query arg, which allows limiting the number of samples per each exported line.

 It is OK to split [raw samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples)
 for the same [time series](https://docs.victoriametrics.com/keyConcepts.html#time-series) across multiple lines.

-The number of lines in JSON line document can be arbitrary.
+The number of lines in the request to [/api/v1/import](#how-to-import-data-in-json-line-format) can be arbitrary - they are imported in streaming manner.

 ## Relabeling